 Credit Karma offers you both TransUnion and Equifax reports- both for free – and updates your credit score weekly.
 They will also notate factors that you have made that affect your credit score.
 This way you will learn what really makes big changes to your credit score.
 Understanding this will help get and keep your score higher.

-Keep in mind like many other websites that give your credit score for free, they make money from offering you loans and credit cards which you could apply for based on your credit score.
-So
+Keep in mind like many other websites that give your credit score for free, Credit Karma makes money from offering you loans and credit cards which you could apply for based on your credit score.
+So bascially, you will see offers for credit cards and loans based on your credit score.
+You are not obligated to apply or use the credit cards or loans they offer if you not in the market for one though.

 Credit Karma: You can dispute items that don’t belong on your report directly.
 Another cool feature is their Credit Score Simulator.
 You can see how your credit score is affected if you close an account or change your financial habits before you actually do it.